Co-op and the RSPB

 On this page

-An initial £1million investment in 2023, generated by sales of Co-op compostable carrier bags*, will firstly support two Peatland Code registered projects to enable the ongoing restoration and long-term management of over 300 hectares of internationally important, RSPB-owned peatland across Wales and Scotland, with further sites to follow at RSPB reserves in Scotland.
+An initial £1million investment in 2023, generated by sales of Co-op compostable carrier bags, is supporting two Peatland Code registered projects that will help the ongoing restoration and long-term management of over 300 hectares of internationally important, RSPB-owned peatland across Wales and Scotland, with further sites to follow at RSPB reserves in Scotland.

 These long-term projects, also supported by National Peatland Action Programme in Wales and Peatland ACTION in Scotland, will protect the precious peatlands that local communities enjoy and that are home to many rare and threatened species, and help to avoid the emission of the equivalent of 40,000 tonnes of CO2.